saleor/saleor-docs/docs/dashboard/catalog/products.md

 Click on an existing product from the main list.
 You will be redirected to the same interface as for adding products.

-### Delete
+#### Delete

- Click [[Remove]] at the bottom of the screen to delete a product.
+ Click [[Remove]] at the bottom of the page to delete a product.

-### Edit
+#### Edit

 To edit product details, click any field and start making changes.
-The [[Save]] option in the footer will change color as soon as you have made amendments that need to be saved before exiting the page.
+The [[Save]] button in the footer will activate as soon as you have made amendments that need to be saved before exiting the page.

 > **Tip**
 >
 > ##### Save it for later
 >
-> Don’t remove a product if you just want to temporarily take it away from your inventory.
+> Do not remove a product if you just want to temporarily take it away from your inventory.
 In that case, just uncheck the [[Published&nbsp;in&nbsp;Storefront]] option in the Visibility card, as described above.

 ## How to add product variants and attributes

-When you enter a product record from the main list, you will see the same cards as when you create a product, with one additional card for Variants.
+When you click a product record from the main list, you will see the same cards as when you create a product, with one additional card for Variants.
 This is where you can change product variants and attributes, check inventory, and control stock levels.

 ![Reviewing product variants](assets/dashboard-catalog/10.png)

 ### Checking inventory

-In this example, we can see five types of t-shirt.
+In this example, you can see five types of t-shirt.
 Four have enough stock to cover future orders.
 The XL size has a red mark and is unavailable.
 When we click on the product, we can see in the product variant details that the product is unavailable because there is only one item in stock (“Inventory”) and it has been ordered by a customer (“Allocated”).

 ![Editing product inventory](assets/dashboard-catalog/11.jpg)